iopa-io/iopa/README.md

 IOPA context with automatic scope tracking).

 IOPA is a loose port of the [OWIN](http://owin.org) specification to expand the reach to Node.js servers but is language independent.
-The pattern works for Typescript, Node.js javascript (including V12.0+), browser-side javascript, serverless cloud function javascript, Swift V5., Objective-C and Golang.
+The pattern works for Typescript, Node.js javascript (including V12.0+), browser-side javascript, edge cloud function javascript, Swift V5., Objective-C and Golang.
 The reference implementation is written in Typescript.

 Published as open-source without dependence on any implementation or platform, the IOPA specs allow applications to be developed independently of the actual server (nGinX, IIS, Node.js, Katana, node-coap, iopa-mqtt, iopa-coap, iopa-http, etc.).
 Because it is a well-defined pattern that uses only base language features it is not even necessary to include this repository in any microservices that rely on it.
 The entire